-Students, faculty and staff have all contributed to this accomplished record.
-Key to our past successes and fundamental to future achievement is the support of AUD's parents.
+Fundamental to our past successes and fundamental to our future achievement is the support of AUD's parents.

 The objective of this Parent Handbook is to help you understand AUD as a reflection of the American system of higher education.
-Its pages contain valuable information and insight that will make you more effective in exercising your role as guides and mentors.
-It represents our effort to strengthen the partnership between you and the institution with the hope of further ensuring the educational success of your offspring.
+Its pages contain valuable information and insight that will make you more effective in supporting your son or daughter.
+It represents our effort to strengthen the partnership between you and the institution with the hope of further ensuring the educational success of your AUD student.